Sohrabnazari/Sohrabnazari/README.md

-### Greetings
+### Greetings,

-I'm Sohrab Nazari, a dedicated Frontend Developer.
-I hold a Bachelor's degree in Software Engineering and am currently honing my skills as a Front End Engineer.
+I am Sohrab Nazari, a committed Frontend Developer and Software Engineering graduate.
+Currently, I am advancing my skills as a Front End Engineer.
+My passion lies in front-end development and exploring the vast domain of software engineering.
-As well as being passionate about front-end development, I also have an interest in software engineering.

 ### Tech Stack